 There are few controlled studies of Clomid use in males.
 However, possible side effects due to induced hormonal changes include:

 - acceleration of prostate cancer growth (if cancer is already present)

-- changes in your vision that are caused by a swelling of the pituitary gland (rare)
+- changes in vision that are caused by a swelling of the pituitary gland (rare)

-The side effects of Clomid are typically reversible if you stop taking the drug.
-If you experience any of the side effects listed above while taking Clomid, you should stop taking Clomid and contact your doctor.
+The side effects of Clomid are typically reversible after stopping the medication.
+If any of the side effects listed above occur while taking Clomid, discontinue taking Clomid and seek medical treatment.

-A recent review of Clomid use in male infertility found mixed results regarding efficacy.
+A recent review of Clomid use in male infertility cases found mixed results regarding efficacy, or effectiveness.